stax76/KeyLauncher/README.md

 Search Priority
 ---------------

-Search is performed in following order:
+Search is performed in the following order:

 1. Search multiple keywords in name
 2. Search multiple keywords in content